Staying alive in the aviary.

 One respondent was prepared to believe that I'd been falsely accused but concluded it was my fault, making the extraordinary claim that if she'd been falsely accused of a sexual crime, she would give “serious thought” to the way she'd been leading her life.

 The most sophisticated ones are those who concede that false accusations occur and can destroy lives.
-However, their open-mindedness is often a sham because it's only an abstract possibility that any sexual accuser may be a liar or fantasist.
+However, their open-mindedness is usually a sham because it's only an abstract possibility that any sexual accuser may be a liar or fantasist.
 For example, when it's in the news that a jury has acquitted a prominent man of a sexual crime, these enlightened ones can only see it as a miscarriage of justice – even when the only evidence was the complainant's testimony.
 Couldn't it be one of those false allegations?
 No, because they're so uncommon that no particular case can ever be an actual example.
 Tweet 4 shows the enlightened ones will only play the data game until they see they may lose:

 Prominent NZ journalist feigned balance by telling me she supported false accusers being prosecuted “to the full extent of the law”.
 I sent her evidence they weren't prosecuted at all.
 Far from anger at the injustice, her response was not to contact me again.